waifuai/paraphrase-gan/README.md

 This project uses the Google Gemini API to iteratively generate paraphrases and refine the generation prompt based on classification feedback.
 Instead of training local models, it focuses on prompt engineering.

-**Core Idea:** A loop generates paraphrases for input phrases using a dynamic prompt, classifies them using another Gemini prompt (human vs. machine), and then refines the *generator prompt* for the next iteration based on the classification results.
+Core Idea: A loop generates paraphrases for input phrases using a dynamic prompt, classifies them using another Gemini prompt (human vs. machine), and then refines the generator prompt for the next iteration based on the classification results.

-**Gemini Model Used:** Configured in `src/config.py` (e.g., `gemini-2.5-pro`)
+Gemini Model Used: Configured in src/config.py (e.g., gemini-2.5-pro)

+SDK: Migrated to the official Google GenAI SDK using a centralized client (google-genai).

 ## Project Structure